 For anti-theft security, only the driver door is fitted with a lock cylinder.

 Safe security system

-This is an anti-theft device that consists of a double lock for the door locks and a disabling function for the luggage compartment in order to prevent a forced entry (depending on country).
+This is an anti-theft device which consists of a double lock for the door locks and a deactivation function for the luggage compartment in order to prevent a forced entry (depending on the country).